Part of Fulham Palace will undergo a huge overhaul to attract more visitors thanks to a National Lottery cash boost.

 Fulham Palace Trust continues to fund raise the £790,000 match funding needed in order to deliver the restoration project alongside funding from the Heritage Lottery Fund.

 Friends and Patrons provide vital support to Fulham Palace through their fundraising efforts and by acting as advocates in the community.
-For more details on how you can help, visit the website.
+Find out how you can support Fulham Palace.